Horbenkodev/hugo-blog/content/posts/the-life-cycle-of-online-ads-from-user-preferences-to-ad-revenue/index.md

 ---
+ceoTitle: "From User Preferences to Ad Revenue: The Journey of Online Ads"
 title: "The Life Cycle of Online Ads: from User Preferences to Ad Revenue"
 breadcrumbs: The Life Cycle of Online Ads
 slug: ""